trdownie/ucd-cv-website/README.md

 I would like to thank:
 - [Code Institute](https://codeinstitute.net/) for the excellent material and [Medale Oluwafemi](https://github.com/omedale) for the invaluable mentoring.
-- [Karina Finnegan](https://github.com/kairosity), in particular [this project](https://github.com/kairosity/ucd-resume), for design inspiration.
+- [Karina Finnegan](https://github.com/kairosity), in particular [this project](https://github.com/kairosity/ucd-resume), for design and README inspiration.
 - My family and those around me who put up with 72-hour plus reply times to messages when I’m deep into the syntax, both code and conventional.
 - The countless people before me who’ve iteratively built human civilisation to this point.
 We live in exciting times and I’m eternally grateful for that fact.